ElBedeawi/near-challenge-7/README.md

 'You have already voted'
 ```

-Try again the same command and with un-existing candidate
+Try again the same command and with an un-existing candidate
 ```
 near call voting.YOUR_ACCOUNT.testnet add_vote '{"name": "NEAR"}' --accountId YOUR_ACCOUNT.testnet
 ```